 Site drainage.
 Moisture under the home can result in structural damage to the floor system and other parts of the home.
 Failure to provide adequate slope/drainage can result in moisture-related problems such as mold, mildew, and erosion.

 Figure 4.
-Crown the soil under the home to prevent water ponding
+Crown the soil under the home to prevent water ponding decay, causing settlement, and also may harbor pests that can infest the home.

 Figure 5.
 Direct runoff away from the home